Health care > Who is eligible

 Does my parents’ income count?

-We may count your parents’ income if they are supporting you, even if you do not live with them or are temporarily away at college.
-If you live with only one parent, we would count only that parent’s income.
+We may count your parents’ income if they claim you as a tax dependent.
+This is true even if you do not live with them or are temporarily away at college.

-Can I get coverage if I have a house, car, savings or other assets?
+Can I qualify if I have a house, car, bank accounts or other assets?

 Sometimes we can pay the cost of the other insurance so you can keep that coverage.